Flashfyre/Spectrite/README.md

 ### Spectrite Healing Orb
 A prismatic orb filled with healing power that, when used with a right click, will give you 15 seconds of regeneration with a 30 second cooldown (15 seconds between regeneration).
 If used with full Spectrite Armour, it will enhance your already present regeneration effect.
 This cannot be crafted and can only be acquired by defeating a Spectrite Boss mob that is holding this orb.

+### Spectrite Compass
+A compass that will direct you towards the Spectrite Dungeon, given that you have the generation of said dungeon enabled in your configuration.

+Crafting Recipe:

+X　X　X

+X　Y　X

+X　X　X

+X = Spectrite Gem;
+Y = Compass

+### Bucket of Molten Spectrite
+A bucket of deadly Molten Spectrite.
+Its only practical use is as a last-resort weapon since it cannot be used as a fuel source since it would melt its container.
+What?
+You want to know how the bucket can hold it?
+Well that's obviously becau

+## Mobs

+### Spectrite Golem
+A golem made of Spectrite that lives in Spectrite Dungeons.
+They are usually quite peaceful, though they do not like to be pushed around.
+They have extremely high endurance and power, but are somewhat lacking when it comes to speed.

 ## Spectrite Bosses
 With this mod, on rare occassions, a Zombie, Skeleton, or Zombie Pigman, marked with a hue-rotating crown icon above its head, may spawn with full Spectrite Armour and a Spectrite Weapon.
 Skeletons may spawn with a Spectrite Bow or Perfect Spectrite Bow and 1-4 Spectrite Arrows in their secondary hand while all other mobs will spawn with a sword ranging from a Spectrite Sword to a Perfect Spectrite Legend Blade and a Spectrite Healing Orb which will make them hard (maybe impossible) to kill unless you have a regular Spectrite Sword at the very least (unless you're on hard mode, then you'll definitely need a perfect one).
 It is recommended that you stay away from these guys until you have Spectrite Armour because otherwise they are almost guaranteed to 1-hit you, unless they are holding a Perfect Spectrite Legend Blade, in which case they will probably 1-hit you either way.
 In any case, if you have keep inventory off, make a spawn point nearby so you can pick up your lost items if you die.
 Armour pieces will drop at a default rate of 25% each and the weapon and orb will drop at a 50% default rate.
 Skeletons will drop 1-4 arrows at a 100% rate by default.
 These odds along with the rate of Spectrite Bosses can be adjusted in the config, but it is recommended you don't make them much higher than they are by default to avoid making it too easy to get Spectrite Armour and Legend Blades.
 The intention was that your primary means of acquiring Spectrite Ore would be through mining and, if you were lucky enough to come across one, you might eventually find a Spectrite Boss and, if you don't get yourself killed, might get a Spectrite Legend Blade and/or Healing Orb along with some armour pieces.